antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 ## Subgraphs

 If a node contains a `subgraph` field, it is considered a subgraph node.
-It represents a unique subgraph instance, which, during Pipeline Manager runtime, can be accessed and edited.
+It represents a unique subgraph instance which can be accessed and modified from the frontend level.
 The `subgraph` field should be a string representing an ID of exactly one of the instances that are defined in `graphTemplateInstances`.
 Each template cannot have more than one subgraph node pointing to it.

 The graphs defined in `graphTemplateInstances` follow format similar to the main graph.
 Specifically, properties such as `id`, `connections`, `panning` and `scaling` follow the same rules.
 The only differences are changes within the `nodes` definition and addition `subgraphIO` fields.

-Each subgraph can have input/inout/output that is represented by subgraph node IO.
-Subgraph IO is tied to a single interface within the subgraph.
-When entering the subgraph, those IO are represented by special `Subgraph IO` nodes, which allows to define the parameters such as name or it's connection side.
-This node is connected to an interface within the subgraph it is meant to represent.
+Each subgraph can have `input`, `inout` or `output` interfaces.
+In the collapsed view, those are visible as regular interfaces of the node representing a subgraph.
+In the subgraph view, each interface is represented by a dedicated node, called `Subgraph IO` node.
+Such `Subgraph IO` node allows to configure such parameters as interface name or connection side.

 Within the dataflow format, `subgraphIO` field allow to tie the subgraph node interface (subgraph IO) with a interface in subgraph it is representing. `subgraphIO` is an array of object that follows the
 format:

- * `id` - Unique ID
+ * `id` - Unique ID of the interface within the subgraph
  * `name` - Name of the subgraph interface
- * `nodeInterfaceId` - ID of an interface within the subgraph this IO is representing
+ * `nodeInterfaceId` - ID of an interface of the node the given subgraph is representing

 When defining the subgraph node (adding `subgraph` property to a node), the `interfaces` object differ slightly from interfaces of standard nodes: